-For Teachers: Classroom Energy Lesson Plans
+Classroom Energy Lesson Plans

 The National Energy Education Development (NEED) Project began over 30 years ago.
 NEED offers a curriculum portfolio of over 130 guides for teachers and students, most tied to specific state and national standards.
-The curriculum material is offered free of charge to classroom teachers, and may be available to others for use by permission from NEED.
+The curriculum material is offered free of charge to classroom teachers and may be available to others for use by permission from NEED.
 Visit NEED’s website to learn more about NEED instructional materials related to the science of energy, energy efficiency and conservation, electricity, renewable and nonrenewable sources of energy, and transportation.

 If you are a classroom teacher interested in a particular curriculum, see NEED’s Curriculum Resources.
 Materials can be sorted by grade level, topic, or subject, and are in most cases linked to national and state standards.

 Students may be interested in conducting assessments of energy and water use in school buildings, either on their own or in cooperation with school facilities personnel.
 The Energy Office provides a water audit self-assessment tool and an energy assessment tool so students can engage in the audit process.

 Take Action SC: Teacher Workshop

 The Energy Office is a participating partner in Take Action SC.
 This partnership provides educational resources to environmental educators.
 Topics include energy efficiency, recycling, and litter prevention.
 Educators are eligible for classroom lesson plans and continuing education.